djscheuf/journeymans-blog/source/_posts/repost-code-read-more-than-written.md

  - img/post_img/code_wall.jpg
 ---

 Back in 2016, when I was a young programmer, I stumbled into Python.
 I still have some affection for the language, but I haven't gotten to use it beyond hobby projects yet.
-While I may have just stumbled on it, I stuck with it because the very nature of the language, it's syntax captivated me.
+While I may have just stumbled on it, I stuck with it because the very nature of the language.
+It's syntax captivated me.
 There was a certain elegant simplicity which I hadn't witnessed before.
 And it was in such a mood that I read [PEP 8](https://www.python.org/dev/peps/pep-0008/), and Guido's insight struck home.

 Code is read more often than it is written.

 At the time I was on vacation, but I began furiously scribbling notes, which I eventually posted.
 My intent then, was to share my 'discoveries' with anyone who'd listen.
-The goal then, is the same as it is now: Give something of value to our community.
+The goal then was the same as it is now: Give something of value to our community.
 While my personal situation might keep me from creating new content for a while, I still mean to give something of value.
-So I'll be re-posting my best content to continue to deliver value.
+So I'll be re-posting my best content.
+Just reposting, of cource, isn't going to drive that value, but please stay tuned!
+I've expanded a bit on each of these posts as my experiences have deepened.
+Now, without further ado, 'Code is read more often than it is written'.

 ___